evanwills/personal-position/README.md

 ## Encryption

-The `data` blob is first encrypted using the shared symetric key, then with the public key of the other half of the "connection", then again with your own private key.
+The `data` blob is first encrypted using your private key, then with the public key of the other half of the "connection".